ddddavidmartin/Pre-commit-hooks/README.md

 This repository contains some useful and documented pre-commit hooks to use with git.

+**NOTE:** The scripts in this repository are currently not actively being developed.
+They have served me well though and work as they are. [pre-commit.com](http://pre-commit.com/) looks like a well-maintained alternative with a similar approach.
+Also, live linters like [w0rp/ale](https://github.com/w0rp/ale) are pretty awesome!

 ## Table of contents

 * [Included hooks](#included-hooks)